Restitution (Justified): Plot

 The Marshals release an angry Daryl (Michael Rapaport) from custody but keep Wendy (Alicia Witt) in the station.
 Boyd (Walton Goggins) returns to the bar and finds Jimmy (Jesse Luken) tied to a chair, held at gunpoint by Alberto Ruiz (Justin Huen).
 Alberto kills Jimmy, to Boyd's shock.
 He then forces Boyd to help them find Daryl and to contact him.
 Boyd uses his phone to change Raylan's (Timothy Olyphant) name to Daryl's in order to evade their suspicion.

 Raylan tells Kendal (Jacob Lofland) about his new sentence unless he speaks up.
 Despite being nervous, Kendal maintains his statement.
 Raylan offers Wendy a chance to arrest Daryl by using a wire but she refuses out of fear that she might be killed.
 Tim (Jacob Pitts) is assigned to follow Daryl but Daryl causes Tim's car to crash after passing a red light.
 Daryl is then called by Wendy, who was released and is seeing through the lies of the Marshals and explains that she intends to sue them.
 Despite wanting to leave it behind, Daryl agrees to her plan.

 In prison, Ava (Joelle Carter) fears for her life now that she has no protection.
-In order to avoid problem with the gangs in prison, she starts a fight in the mass hall so that she can be protected by the guards.
+In order to avoid problem with the gangs in prison, she starts a fight in the mess hall so that she can be protected by the guards.
 Boyd fails to convince his captors to turn against Ruiz while he constantly texts Raylan as Daryl.
 Before Ruiz kills him, Raylan texts back posing as Daryl, telling them he will meet them at Ava's house.
 At the house, a car pulls up, revealing Tim and Rachel (Erica Tazel), who draw their guns at Ruiz and his henchmen.
-This starts a shooting, which ends with the dead of the Ruiz and his henchmen, and Boyd is released from their custody although Rachel threatens that she will take his file from Raylan and use it against Boyd someday.
+This starts a shooting, which ends with the death of Ruiz and his henchmen and Boyd's release from custody, although Rachel threatens that she will take his file from Raylan and use it against Boyd someday.